Baccata/tagless-blogpost/docs/tagless.md

 "org.typelevel" %% "cats-mtl-core" % "0.4.0"
 ```

-To reduce the amount of code in each snippet, we're making the following import available everywhere in the article.
+To reduce the amount of code in each snippet, we're making the following imports available to all the snippets in the article .

 ```scala mdoc
 // typeclass instances and syntactic sugar